 Our success depends in part on our continued ability to attract, retain and motivate highly qualified management, clinical and scientific personnel.
 We are highly dependent upon our current senior management team, our Chairman and our development personnel.
-The loss of services of any of these individuals or personnel could delay or prevent the successful development of our product pipeline, initiation or completion of our planned clinical trials or the commercialization of vonoprazan or any other future product candidates.
+The loss of services of any of these individuals or personnel could delay or prevent the successful development of our product pipeline, completion of our ongoing clinical trials, initiation or completion of future clinical trials, or the commercialization of vonoprazan or any other future product candidates.
 Although we have executed employment agreements or offer letters with each member of our senior management team, these agreements are terminable at will with or without notice and, therefore, we may not be able to retain their services as expected.
 We do not currently maintain "key person" life insurance on the lives of our executives or any of our employees.
 This lack of insurance means that we may not have adequate compensation for the loss of the services of these individuals.